ikanaki/orientation-exam-1/README.md

 - save changes

-- redirect to the main page
+- redirect back to the main page

 ### POST `/ships`

 - this endpoint is responsible for creation of new ship

-### GET `/planets`
+### GET `/ships?warpAtLeast=9.5`

-- this endpoint should return all the planets in the following format:
+- this endpoint should return information about space ships whose maximum warp speed is at least as high as provided threshold
+- returned spaceships should be **sorted, going from fastest to slowest**
+- this is what output should look like:

 ```
 [
     {
-        "name": "Jupiter",
+        "name": "Voyager",
-        "population": 656565,
-        "spaceShip": null
+        "id": 2,
+        "location": "Earth",
+        "maximumWarp": "9.975",
+        "docked": true
     },
     {
-        "name": "Mars",
+        "name": "Enterprise",
-        "population": 431,
-        "spaceShip": {
-            "passengers": 60
-        }
+        "id": 1,
+        "location": "Titan",
+        "maximumWarp": "9.6",
+        "docked": false
     },
     ...
 ]